 - Fines and penalties

 - The payment of sales tax

-- Non-essential site beautification or interior plumbing changes
+- Non-essential site beautification such as landscaping or interior plumbing changes

 - Administrative work conducted by the engineer

 - Construction observation by the engineer if the engineer, or an entity owned, controlled by, or employing the engineer, is also conducting the repair or replacement.